ryanlabouve/techlahoma/GOALS.md

 Metro-contextual: Techlahoma isn't OKC-lahoma.
-It will be started and initially cultivated in OKC, this is simply for the sake of keeping things simple why we iron initial wrinkles out.
-In other words, A feature is only officially finished when no one is excluded.
+It will be started and initially cultivated in OKC, but this is simply for the sake of keeping things simple while we iron initial wrinkles out.
+In other words, a feature is only officially finished when no one is excluded.

 Purpose: The goal of Techlahoma is to raise the awareness of technology in our area and cultivate a positive community effect.

 Exclusive: The core of Techlahoma will be open source.
 The data will not be open (logistical choice and auth token privacy), but an API will exist to supplement that side.
-If much of the site itself is driven by the API, then the technical choice of rails as the backend isn't a large barrier of entry for people working on the front end (get consensus on that)
+If much of the site itself is driven by the API, then the technical choice of rails as the backend isn't a large barrier to entry for people working on the front end (get consensus on that).

 Techlahoma will have 3 major parts.